The real estate industry is one of the oldest and most prominent ones still on the market, but it’s also...

 - Example: Altum AI

-When applying machine learning our algorithms build a mathematical
+When applying machine learning, our algorithms build a mathematical

 programmed how to do this.
 The advantage of this approach compared to traditional

-AVM’s is that it eliminates human bias, finds both linear and non-linear correlations,
+AVM eliminates human bias, finds both linear and non-linear correlations,

-It is currently one of the most advanced solutions for business clients on the Dutch market.
+It is currently one of the most advanced solutions for business clients in the Dutch market.
 The creators of Altum have many years of experience in the real estate industry, so their algorithms are based on the most useful data related to the subject of valuation.

 Smart Property Analysis